 Clery reporting refers to the data collected by the Office of Safety and Security on violent crimes (including sexual assault/rape, domestic violence, dating violence, and stalking) occurring on or near College property and compiled in the College's Annual Security Report.
 Only aggregate data is reported and no personally identifiable information is collected.
-For more information on Security.
+For more information on Clery Reporting, please review the Annual Security Report or contact the Office of Safety and Security.

 Force: Force is the use of physical violence and/or physical imposition to gain sexual access.
 Force also includes threats, intimidation (implied threats), and coercion that is intended to overcome resistance or produce consent (e.g., "Have sex with me or I'll hit you," "Okay, don't hit me, I'll do what you want.").
-Sexual activity that is forced is, by definition, non-consensual, but non-consensual sexual activity is not necessarily forced.
-Silence or the absence of resistance alone is not consent.
+Sexual activity that is forced is, by definition, nonconsensual, but non-consensual sexual activity is not necessarily forced.
+Silence or the absence of resistancealone is not consent.
 Consent is not demonstrated by the absence of resistance.

 Although resistance is not required or necessary, it is a clear demonstration of non-consent.